...

 Take a boat ride on the Vltava River and view this stunning city from the water.
 Then, learn about the historical floods and the devastation they have caused.

-Stroll Vltava River
+Stroll the Vltava River

-after your boat ride, enjoy a long stroll on either side of the Vltava River at dusk.
+After your boat ride, enjoy a long stroll on either side of the Vltava River at dusk.
 The wide promenades, lovely parks, eateries, and bridges will enchant you.

 Classical Concert